Rajbhandari107/GUIDEWIRE-HACKATHON/README.md

-# GUIDEWIRE-HACKATHON

-GigInsure
+# GigInsure
 AI-powered income protection for food delivery workers

-Requirement and Persona-Based Scenario
+---

+## Problem

-Food delivery partners working with platforms like Swiggy and Zomato earn only when they are actively delivering orders.
-Their income is directly affected by external conditions like weather, pollution, or city restrictions.
+Food delivery partners earn only when they are working.

-Take a simple example.
+If external conditions like heavy rain, floods, extreme heat, or pollution occur, they simply cannot work.

+When they don’t work, they don’t earn.

+Right now, there is no system that protects them from this kind of income loss.

+---

+## Scenario

 Ravi is a Swiggy delivery partner in Chennai.

-On a normal day, he earns around ₹500 by completing 15–20 deliveries.
-But during heavy rain or flooding:
+On a normal day:
+- earns around ₹500
+- completes 15–20 deliveries

+During heavy rain:
-roads become unsafe
+- roads become unsafe

-restaurants close early
+- restaurants close early

-order demand drops
+- orders drop

-On such days, his income can fall to ₹0–₹200.
+His daily income drops to ₹0–₹200.

 Over a week:

-expected income is around ₹3000

-actual income drops to around ₹1000

-loss is nearly ₹2000

-The problem is that this loss happens due to reasons outside his control, and there is currently no insurance that covers this type of income loss.

-GigInsure is designed to solve this by providing a safety net specifically for gig workers.

-Application Workflow

-The platform is designed to be simple and automatic so that workers do not have to deal with complex insurance processes.

-The flow is as follows:

-User registers with basic details like location and platform

-System calculates risk and suggests a weekly plan

-User purchases the plan

-Coverage becomes active for that week

-System continuously monitors external data (weather, pollution, alerts)

-If disruption occurs, claim is triggered automatically

-Fraud check is performed

-Payout is processed instantly

-The key idea is that the worker does not need to file any claim manually.

-Weekly Premium Model and Parametric Triggers

-GigInsure follows a weekly pricing model, since gig workers typically operate week-to-week.

-Weekly Plans

-₹15 per week → coverage up to ₹500

-₹20 per week → coverage up to ₹800

-₹25 per week → coverage up to ₹1200

-This keeps the insurance affordable and aligned with their earning pattern.

-Parametric Triggers

-Instead of manual claims, payouts are triggered automatically based on real-world conditions.

-The system monitors:

-Rainfall levels

-Temperature

-Air quality index

-Flood alerts

-Trigger examples:

-Heavy rain → rainfall above threshold

-Extreme heat → temperature above safe limit

-Pollution → AQI in hazardous range

-Flood → official alert in city

-Once a condition is met:

-system detects disruption

-claim is generated

-payout is processed

-Platform Choice

-We are building this as a web application.

-Reason:

-faster to develop within hackathon time

-works on both mobile and desktop

-no installation required

-easier to demonstrate

-AI and ML Integration

-AI is used in two main areas.

-1. Premium Calculation

-The system uses data such as:

-location

-historical weather patterns

-frequency of disruptions

-Based on this, it calculates a fair weekly premium for each user.

-2. Fraud Detection

-To prevent misuse, the system checks:

-mismatch between claim and weather data

-suspicious location activity

-repeated or duplicate claims

-This is done using anomaly detection and rule-based validation.

-Tech Stack

-Frontend: React with Tailwind CSS

-Backend: FastAPI (Python)
+- expected income → ₹3000
+- actual income → ₹1000
+- loss → ₹2000

+This loss happens due to external conditions, not because of his fault.

+---

+## What We Are Building

+GigInsure is a simple system that gives gig workers a safety net for income loss.

+Instead of asking users to file claims manually, the system:
+- monitors real-world conditions
+- detects disruptions
+- automatically triggers payouts

+The user does not need to take any action.

+---

+## How It Works

+1. User registers with location and platform
+2. System calculates risk and suggests a weekly plan
+3. User buys the plan
+4. Coverage becomes active

+After that:

+- System continuously monitors weather, AQI, and alerts
+- If disruption happens → claim is triggered automatically
+- Fraud checks are applied
+- Payout is processed
+- Dashboard is updated

+---

+## Weekly Premium Model

+We use a weekly model because gig workers operate week-to-week.

+Plans:

+- ₹15 → coverage up to ₹500
+- ₹20 → coverage up to ₹800
+- ₹25 → coverage up to ₹1200

+Premium is adjusted slightly based on:
+- location
+- historical disruption patterns

+Higher-risk areas may have slightly higher premiums.

+---

+## Parametric Triggers

+Claims are triggered automatically using real-world data.

+We monitor:

+- Rainfall
+- Temperature
+- Air Quality Index
+- Flood alerts

+Examples:

+- Heavy rain → rainfall above threshold
+- Extreme heat → temperature above limit
+- Pollution → AQI hazardous
+- Flood → official alert

+Once triggered:
+- system detects disruption
+- claim is generated
+- payout is processed

+---

+## AI / ML Integration

+### Premium Calculation

+We estimate risk using:
+- location
+- historical weather data
+- disruption frequency

+This helps in setting fair weekly pricing.

+---

+### Fraud Detection

+We check:
+- mismatch between claim and actual data
+- repeated claims
+- unusual patterns

+This is done using simple anomaly detection and rule-based checks.

+---

+## Platform Choice

+We chose a web application because:
+- faster to build within hackathon time
+- works on mobile and desktop
+- no installation required
+- easy to demonstrate

+---

+## Tech Stack

+Frontend: React + Tailwind
+Backend: FastAPI
 Database: PostgreSQL

-AI Models: Scikit-learn

-APIs: Weather API and AQI API

-Payments: Razorpay sandbox

-Deployment: Vercel or Render

-Development Plan
-Phase 1 (Weeks 1–2)

-problem understanding

-system design

-define insurance model

-basic UI prototype

-Phase 2 (Weeks 3–4)

-user registration

-policy system

-premium calculation

-claim automation

-Phase 3 (Weeks 5–6)

-fraud detection

-payout simulation

-analytics dashboard

-final demo

-Final Idea

-GigInsure focuses on one simple goal:

-Helping food delivery workers stay financially stable even when they cannot work due to external disruptions.

-It removes the complexity of insurance and replaces it with an automated, AI-driven system that works in the background.
+AI/ML: Scikit-learn
+APIs: Weather + AQI
+Payments: Razorpay (sandbox)
+Deployment: Vercel / Render

+---

+## Development Plan

+Phase 1:
+- problem understanding
+- system design
+- basic UI

+Phase 2:
+- user registration
+- policy system
+- premium calculation
+- claim automation

+Phase 3:
+- fraud detection
+- payout simulation
+- dashboard

+---

+## 🚨 Adversarial Defense & Anti-Spoofing Strategy

+### Problem

+Fraud rings can spoof GPS locations to fake being in a disruption zone and trigger false payouts.

+Simple GPS verification is not reliable.

+---

+## 1. Differentiation: Real vs Fake

+We do not rely only on GPS.
+We check multiple signals together.

+Real users show:
+- natural movement
+- realistic behavior
+- environment consistency

+Fake users show:
+- static or unnatural movement
+- mismatched data

+---

+### Signals Used

+- Location history (not just one point)
+- Movement patterns
+- Time-based activity
+- Network conditions
+- Environmental data

+---

+## 2. Data for Fraud Detection

+### User-Level

+- GPS history
+- movement path
+- claim frequency

+---

+### Environmental

+- weather data
+- AQI
+- alerts

+---

+### Device / Network

+- IP patterns
+- device identifiers

+---

+### Group Behavior (important)

+We detect coordinated attacks:

+- many users claiming from same location
+- sudden spike in claims
+- identical behavior patterns

+---

+## 3. Defense Strategy

+We use layered validation:

+### Layer 1: Real-time checks
+Compare GPS, movement, and environment

+### Layer 2: Behavior analysis
+Compare with past activity

+### Layer 3: Cluster detection
+Detect group fraud patterns

+---

+Each claim is assigned a **risk score (0–1)**.

+---

+### Action Based on Risk

+- Low risk → instant payout
+- Medium risk → delayed verification
+- High risk → flagged

+---

+## 4. User Experience Balance

+We avoid punishing genuine users.

+If a claim is flagged:
+- it is not rejected immediately
+- moved to verification state

+We may:
+- check activity consistency
+- validate against environment

+---

+### Principle

+We prefer delaying a payout rather than rejecting a genuine worker.

+---

+## Final Idea

+GigInsure focuses on one goal:

+Helping delivery workers stay financially stable when they cannot work due to external conditions.

+It removes the complexity of insurance and makes everything automatic.